Andre Ayew facing late fitness test ahead of Birmingham City clash on Friday

 Source: Ghana Soccernet

-Swansea City are waiting to discover if Andre Dede Ayew will be available for selection when they travel to Birmingham City on Friday after the star forward picked up a knock on international duty.
+Swansea City are waiting to discover if Andre Ayew will be available for selection when they travel to Birmingham City on Friday.

 The 31-year-old picked up a late injury while on international duty with Ghana in the final Group C match of the 2021 Africa Cup of Nations qualifier against São Tomé and Príncipe last weekend.